wisniewskikr/spring-cloud-localhost/spring-cloud-full-localhost/README.md

 -----------

 #####Goal
-The goal of this project is to present Spring Cloud Ribbon.
-Ribbon is Load Balancer - redirects routing to different client servers.
+The goal of this project is to show how api gateway works for Spring Boot application in localhost environment.

-In this project Ribbon is included in "custom-greeting=service".
-It enables connection with many services "custom-text-service".

 We have here 2 REST API Spring Boot projects:
 * **Custom Text Service**: provides greeting text in many languages;